French Revolutionary Army: Infantry

 Following the dissolution of the Ancien régime, the system of named regiments was abandoned.
 Instead, the new army was formed into a series of numbered demi-brigades.
 Consisting of two or three battalions, these formations were designated demi-brigades in an attempt to avoid the feudal connotations of the term Regiment.
 In mid-1793, the Revolutionary Army officially comprised 196 infantry demi-brigades.
 After the initial dismal performance of the Fédéré volunteer battalions, Carnot ordered that each demi-brigade was to consist of one regular (ex-Royal Army) and two fédéré battalions.
 These new formations, intended to combine the discipline and training of the old army with the enthusiasm of the new volunteers, were proven successful at Valmy in September 1792.
 In 1794, the new demi-brigade was universally adopted.

-French soldiers from the 1798–1801 Egyptian campaign (left to right, clockwise): line infantry officer, line infantryman, line drummer, light infantryman.

 The Revolutionary Army had been formed from a hodgepodge of different units, and as such did not have a uniform appearance.
 Veterans in their white uniforms and tarleton helmets from the ancien regime period served alongside national guardsmen in their blue jackets with white turnbacks piped red and fédérés dressed in civilian clothes with only the red phrygian cap and the tricolour cockade to identify them as soldiers.
 Poor supplies meant that uniforms which had worn out were replaced with civilian clothes, and so the Revolutionary Army lacked any semblance of uniformity, with the exception of the tricolour cockade which was worn by all soldiers.
 As the war progressed, several demi-brigades were issued specific coloured uniform jackets, and the Revolutionary Armée d'Orient which arrived in Egypt in 1798 was uniformed in purple, pink, green, red, orange and blue jackets.

 Along with the problem of uniforms, many men of the Revolutionary Army lacked weapons and ammunition.
 Any weapons captured from the enemy were immediately absorbed into the ranks.
 After the Battle of Montenotte in 1796, 1,000 French soldiers who had been sent into battle unarmed were afterwards equipped with captured Austrian muskets.
 As a result, uniformity was also lacking in weapons.
 Besides the regular demi-brigades, light infantry demi-brigades also existed.
 These formations were formed from soldiers who had shown skill in marksmanship, and were used for skirmishing in front of the main force.
 As with the line demi-brigades, the light demi-brigades lacked uniformity in either weapons or equipment.